WordPress Traffic Automation Blueprint – Part 2 (Setup)

 • Optimize

-WordPress Web Traffic Automation System – Setup
+WordPress Web Traffic System – Setup Phase

 If You Have No Website Yet

-This step is important because there are 2 types of WordPress platforms available …
+This step is very important because there are 2 types of WordPress platforms you can choose from …

 (WordPress – Self-Hosted Or Hosted?)

-If You Have An Existing Web Site
+If You Already Have An Existing Site

-If you need help with this step, check this article: The Easy Way To Tell If Your Website Was Built Using WordPress Software
+If you need help with this step, check this article: The Easy Way To Tell If Your Web Site Was Built Using WordPress Software

-How to set up WordPress on your domain
+Where to set up WordPress on your domain

 Basically, you have two choices: